 Many women considering becoming a surrogate ask about how the experience is different from when they were pregnant with their own children, especially when it comes to their emotions.
 These are important questions to ask as you think about wanting to help others grow their families using a surrogacy agency.

-In San Francisco, NYC, and Boston, many of our Circle Surrogacy specialists address these concerns with the compassion that comes from having gone through this experience themselves.
+Our experienced Circle Surrogacy specialists address these concerns with the compassion that comes from having gone through this experience themselves.
 Gestational surrogates are unique women who have a strong desire to help others who, for various reasons, are unable to have their own children.

 Differences Between Personal and Surrogacy Pregnancies